donkirkby/chess-kit/docs/new_rules.md

 Place all the chess pieces except the pawns beside the board.
 Put the pawns away, you won't need them.

-From the deck of cards, use one card to represent each piece:
+From the deck of cards, use one card to represent each piece, as shown in appendix A. You don't need the pawn cards, so you should end up with 16 cards.

-* White King - King of Hearts
-* White Queen - Queen of Hearts
-* White Rooks - 10 of Hearts and Diamonds
-* White Bishops  - 9 of Hearts and Diamonds
-* White Knights - 8 of Hearts and Diamonds
-* Black King - King of Spades
-* Black Queen - Queen of Spades
-* Black Rooks - 10 of Spades and Clubs
-* Black Bishops  - 9 of Spades and Clubs
-* Black Knights - 8 of Spades and Clubs

 Put the rest of the cards away, you won't need them.
 Then shuffle the cards and place them next to the board.
 Draw one card at a time, placing the matching